mxjp/rvx/docs/introduction.md

 <Message />;
 ```

-Properties are passed as is via the `props` argument.
-Properties are static by default.
+Properties are passed as is via the `props` argument and are static by default.
 ```jsx
 function Message(props: { message: string; }) {
 	return <h1>{props.message}</h1>;